jimsynz/vivid/README.md

 ## Demo

-I implemented a simple ASCII renderer for debugging and testing purposes, so at any time you can pipe a `Frame` to `IO.puts` and the contents of the buffer will be rendered and printed onto the screen.
+I implemented a simple ASCII renderer for debugging and testing purposes, so at any time you can pipe almost any Vivid struct to `IO.puts` and the contents of the buffer will be rendered and printed onto the screen.

 ### Basic drawing